cytoscape/cytoscape-tutorials/README.md

 </code></pre>
 ```

 To hide the "cybrowser" div, and thus the button, outside of CyBrowser, the following javascript should be added to the parent index file.
-For example, if the automation code was added to a module.hml file, the javascript should be added to the '''body''' of the index.html file that includes that moduel.
+For example, if the automation code was added to a module.hml file, the javascript should be added to the '''body''' of the index.html file that includes that module.

 ```
 <pre><code data-trim>